karthik/rdrop2/README.md

 # ******** WARNING ********
 # read it back with readRDS
 token <- readRDS("droptoken.rds")
-# Then pass the token to each function
+# Then pass the token to each drop_ function
 drop_acc(dtoken = token)
 ```